stitchng/adonis-extensions/instructions.md

 ## Config

-The configuration is saved inside `config/extension.js` file.
-Tweak it accordingly.
+The configuration for this package is saved inside `config/extension.js` file.
+Tweak it according to your preference.
+Also, you will need to update the `config/app.js` file to include a section for HTTP compression configuration.
+This section should go under the `http` sub key and be title `compression` as depicted below:

 >NOTE: To set HTTP (dynamic) compression for your AdonisJS server using this library, simply setup your `config/app.js` like so: